tcotav/goRestJwtStarter/README.md

 ### Logging

 Defaults to stdout.
 I should fix that maybe.
+Or just pipe it to some outfile.

 ### Libraries